footworkjs/footwork-documentation/docs/dataModel-creation.md

 With a `dataModel`, in addition to its [viewModel](viewModel-creation.md) capabilities you can:

+* Create a new record on an endpoint
 * Retreive data from an endpoint
-* Save data on an endpoint
+* Update data on an endpoint
-* Create a new record on an endpoint
 * Delete a record on an endpoint

 A typical use case for a `dataModel` is when you want to store/retrieve/delete data on a server, and bind that to your UI with a form.